 In some instances, external legal obligations may require an investigation to be conducted.
 Board members and management, for example, have a fiduciary duty to protect the interests of the corporation and its shareholders, and in some cases that duty will include an obligation to investigate indications of serious misconduct at the company.
 An investigation may also be required in certain instances so that company executives can meet any affirmative certification obligations they have, whether under Sarbanes-Oxley or otherwise.

 Many regulatory agencies have likewise increasingly come to expect companies to perform a robust internal investigation of any potential legal or regulatory violations and to report such violations to the agency.
-For example, the Consumer Financial Protection Bureau has stated that ‘responsible conduct’ – namely proactive self-policing for potential violations, prompt self-reporting of identified violations, complete remediation of resulting harm and co-operation with the CFPB – would influence the CFPB’s resolution of an enforcement investigation.8 Similarly, the US Department of Treasury Office of Foreign Assets Control specifically provides companies with mitigation credit of 50 per cent off its base penalty amounts for voluntary disclosures and further mitigation for co-operation.
+For example, the Consumer Financial Protection Bureau (CFPB) has stated that ‘responsible conduct’ – namely proactive self-policing for potential violations, prompt self-reporting of identified violations, complete remediation of resulting harm and co-operation with the CFPB – would influence the CFPB’s resolution of an enforcement investigation.
+Similarly, the US Department of Treasury Office of Foreign Assets Control specifically provides companies with mitigation credit of 50 per cent off its base penalty amounts for voluntary disclosures and further mitigation for co-operation.
 The SEC similarly identifies ‘[s]elf-policing, self-reporting, remediation and cooperation with law enforcement authorities’ as the primary factors it will consider in determining an appropriate resolution.

-In some circumstances, counsel may also want to consider whether the investigation should be conducted on behalf of the board (or its subcommittee), with counsel reporting to and directed by the board, rather than by management.
-In a shareholder derivative suit, having the board direct the investigation will be the norm, given that the conduct of management will often be at issue and to ensure that the investigation will not be subject to the derivative-claim exception to the attorney–client privilege recognised in some jurisdictions (see Chapter 32 on privilege).
-The board may also be best suited to lead an investigation when the allegations are particularly serious or could have serious consequences for the the company, when the allegations concern the actions of senior management, or when reputational or other concerns require that the investigation be conducted independently of management.
+In some circumstances, counsel may also want to consider whether the investigation should be conducted on behalf of the board (or its subcommittee), with counsel reporting to and being directed by the board, rather than by management.
+In a shareholder derivative suit, having the board direct the investigation will be the norm, both because the conduct of management will often be at issue and so that the investigation will not be subject to the derivative-claim exception to the attorney–client privilege recognised in some jurisdictions.
+The board may also be best suited to lead an investigation when the allegations are particularly serious or could have serious consequences for the company, when the allegations concern the actions of senior management, or when reputational or other concerns require that the investigation be conducted independently of management.
 Making that decision in any particular case will depend heavily on the specific facts involved, the company’s business and position in the marketplace, the relationship dynamics at the company and the overall goals of the investigation.

-Whatever decision is made, it is important that the company clearly document who the client is, and the reporting and oversight structure for the investigation.
+Whatever decision is made, it is important that the company clearly documents who the client is, and the reporting and oversight structure for the investigation.

-6.4 Control of the investigation: in-house or outside counsel
+8.4 Control of the investigation: in-house or external counsel

 Although routine matters can often be handled by in-house counsel, an outside firm should ordinarily conduct the investigation where the potential misconduct could produce significant adverse legal or commercial consequences for the company.
 Though internal investigations can be expensive and time-consuming, these concerns often pale in comparison to the possible legal, financial and reputational risks faced by the company, as well as the need to demonstrate independence.
-Hiring outside counsel allows for a clearer application of attorney–client privilege to communications and work-product of the outside firm, especially where corporation counsel has both business and legal functions.
-Often, both commercial and legal concerns can precipitate an internal investigation, so using outside counsel can decrease the risk of inadvertently waiving privilege.11 External counsel also brings expertise, experience and resources to support the company in challenging situations that are unlikely to arise with any frequency at a particular company.
+Hiring external counsel allows for a clearer application of the attorney–client privilege to the communications and work-product of the outside firm, especially where corporation counsel has both business and legal functions.
+Often, both commercial and legal concerns can precipitate an internal investigation, so using external counsel can decrease the risk of inadvertently waiving privilege.
+External counsel also brings expertise, experience and resources to support the company in challenging situations that are unlikely to arise with much frequency at any particular company.

 The importance of clarifying the investigation’s scope and purpose at the outset cannot be overstated.
-First, a well-defined and memorialised purpose can help establish the legitimacy of privilege claims over attorney–client communications and work-product produced in the course of the investigation.
-The claim to attorney–client privilege is likely to be much stronger if an independent investigation has been commenced or litigation is reasonably in contemplation (see Chapter 32 on privilege).
+First, a well-defined and memorialised purpose can help establish the legitimacy of privilege claims over attorney–client communications and work-product produced in the course of the investigation; the claim to the attorney–client privilege is likely to be much stronger if an independent investigation has been commenced or litigation is reasonably contemplated.

 Most investigations will begin with counsel’s review of a handful of critical documents that are at the heart of the information triggering the need for the investigation.
 In many instances, the documents themselves, rather than individuals, may have alerted the company to alleged wrongdoing and precipitated the need for an investigation.
 In almost every case, however, conducting a small number of initial scoping interviews will be a useful way for the investigators to focus in quickly on the truly important material.

 Another early consideration for counsel is what outside investigative partners may be needed.
 These can range from technical subject-matter experts to local counsel in foreign jurisdictions to data processing and hosting services to forensic accountants.
 Counsel ordinarily will want to interview a number of firms in deciding which vendors to use, and the discussions can sometimes yield helpful insight into the size of the tasks ahead, likely costs, potential alternative strategies and timing.
 Engaging these third parties at the outset of the investigation – even if their work is not needed immediately – will often be valuable in defining the scope and methods of the investigation.
-As noted above, given the consideration of attorney–client privilege, generally outside counsel will retain the third-party vendors on behalf of the company so that their work and work-product is undertaken on the instruction of outside counsel in anticipation of litigation and thereby covered by privilege and attorney work-product protections.
+As noted above, given the consideration of the attorney–client privilege, generally external counsel will retain the third-party vendors on behalf of the company so that their work and work-product is undertaken on the instruction of external counsel in anticipation of litigation and thereby covered by privilege and attorney work-product protections.

-Once the investigating attorney has identified the subject matter of the investigation (the who, what, when and where), the scope and the purpose of the investigation and a concrete plan for carrying it out should ordinarily be memorialised by outside counsel in a written work plan.
-A memorandum allows for client input on the investigative process, gives inside counsel clear expectations about how the investigation will progress, and provides investigating attorneys with a benchmark for strategic judgments as the investigation moves forward.
-It can also serve as a useful tool for dividing responsibilities among the investigating attorneys and tracking progress toward key investigative goals.
-Keep in mind that the work plan may be a document that the company decides to share with the criminal or regulatory authorities and therefore should be drafted as such.
+Once the investigating attorney has identified the subject matter of the investigation (the who, what, when and where), the scope and the purpose of the investigation and a concrete plan for carrying it out should ordinarily be memorialised by external counsel in a written work plan.
+This type of memorandum allows for client input on the investigative process, gives in-house counsel clear expectations about how the investigation will progress, and provides investigating attorneys with a benchmark for strategic judgements as the investigation moves forward.
+It can also serve as a useful tool for dividing responsibilities among the investigating attorneys and tracking progress towards key investigative goals.
+Keep in mind that the work plan may be a document that the company decides to share with the criminal or regulatory authorities and should be drafted accordingly.

 Where possible, the work plan should list any interviews that have been or will be conducted, or at least the categories of people to be interviewed.
 To the extent there is a rationale for interviewing some individuals and not others, it should be stated.
 Likewise, if the involvement of other third parties, such as forensic accountants and industry experts, is foreseeable, the document should describe the scope of their expected engagement.